 Popular wireless network types include Wi-Fi for local connectivity, Bluetooth for short-range device pairing, and cellular networks for wide-area wireless access.
 Wireless networks offer flexibility and convenience, making it easy to connect mobile devices and expand coverage without running new cables, but they may face signal interference and require robust security measures.

 This category looks at the way devices share information over the network.
-The classifications are listed below:
+There are three types of computer networks based on how they communicate:

 In a multipoint network, multiple devices share a single communication channel or link.
 Instead of creating a separate connection for each pair of devices, all nodes use the same medium to send and receive data.
 This setup reduces the amount of cabling needed and is cost-effective for networks where devices don’t need constant dedicated bandwidth.